MicrosoftEdge/WebNNUtils/OnnxConverter/Readme.md

 With OnnxConverter there is no such overhead.
 At compile time OnnxConverter takes a static .onnx file and emits JS code that will build an equivalent WebNN graph.
 The resulting JS code can be used in the browser.
 In other words OnnxConverter code gens a JS WebNN graph building function with the following signature based on a .onnx file.
+The builder parameter is the MLGraphBuilder WebNN javascript object.

 ```
 function loadModelGraph(operand_input, weights_buffer, builder) {...}